Ben Simmons’ year at LSU shows the worst of the one-and-done system

 This year’s No. 1 draft pick is a living, breathing monument to the hypocrisy of the flawed one-and-done system.

-He arrived at with little desire to achieve anything more than showcasing his talents to scouts.
+He arrived at LSU with little desire to achieve anything more than showcasing his talents to scouts.
 He stopped attending classes as soon as he had guaranteed his eligibility for the entirety of his freshman season.
-And he escaped punishment for it because was more interested in profiting from his presence on its basketball team than making sure he received an education during his brief time on campus.
+And he escaped punishment for it because LSU was more interested in profiting from his presence on its basketball team than making sure he received an education during his brief time on campus.

 In “One and Done,” a documentary about his path to the NBA that will air Friday on Showtime, Simmons grouses that for him college was “pointless” and “wasting time.”